The Algorithms logo

 if not_obey:

-print("all non-bound samples fit the KKT condition!")
+print("All non-bound samples satisfy the KKT condition!")

 break